Jeanyvesbourdoncle/Traffic-Sign-Classifier/README.md

    dropout = 0.6 # 40% unit in the FC Layer deleted (No dropout for the Convolution and Pooling Layer)

-The Beta for the Regularization L2 is not used, because the results are accpetable with the dropout functionnality.

-A very small alpha to be sure that I will meet a global minimum.
-But this solution costs to much time,

-that why alpha is not very small but not very large.

-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.

 I started with the LeNet Architecture.

-The training set accuracy result was OK -> NO problem of underfitting
+The training set accuracy result was OK : no problem of underfitting

-The validation accuracy result was not acceptable --> Overfitting problem
+The validation accuracy result was not acceptable : overfitting problem

 To resolve this problem, the droput with the probablities 0,6 has been implemented.

-I have follow the recommendations :

-   - at the begining of the model : convolution and pooling (decrease the w and the h)

-   - at the end full connected layer
+ At the begining of the model : convolution and pooling (decrease the w and the h), and at the end full connected layer

 The Depth(MAX 16 before the conversion in unidimesional vector) was always small because the 1x1 convolution was not used!

 ---------------------------------------------------------------------------------------
-The results are :
+#### Results

    Training Set = 0.995

    Validation Set = 0.958